 Dr. Wendy Chung

-Thanks to those of you who answered our prior surveys.
+Many thanks to those of you who continue to answer our COVID-19 surveys.
 We have learned a lot about how COVID-19 has affected our community.
-Those results are on our website.
+We are preparing a summary of the results for the community now.

 Wendy K. Chung, M.D., Ph.D.